 - Finance: 11 students

-Nineteen women and twenty eight men are currently enrolled.
-Nineteen of our students are international—from Canada, Chile, China, Hong Kong, India, Korea, Kuwait, United Kingdom, and Vietnam.
+Nineteen women and twenty six men are currently enrolled.
+Sixteen of our students are international—from Canada, Chile, China, Hong Kong, India, Korea, Kuwait, United Kingdom, and Vietnam.